Firefighting is a challenging, demanding, exciting and fulfilling career.

 The recruitment process for Edmonton Fire Rescue Services (EFRS) is competitive, multi-stepped and extensive.
 Candidates who move successfully through all stages of the process are placed on an eligibility list for consideration to be hired as a Firefighter.
 Advancement and placement is based on the applicant’s performances in each stage.

-Applications will be accepted from March 1-31, 2018 through the City of Edmonton Jobs page for potential recruit classes to be hired in 2019.
+Applications will be accepted from March 1-31, through the City of Edmonton Jobs page, for potential recruit classes to be hired the following year.

 Your application can only be considered if it is complete.